How PAYE Works: A Complete Guide to Pay As You Earn in the UK (2026/27)

 Liam is a 26-year-old warehouse supervisor in Sheffield earning £31,000 per year.
 He recently started his first full-time role after several years of agency work.
 When he received his first payslip, the tax deduction was much higher than he expected — £486 instead of the roughly £310 he calculated using our PAYE tool.

 The issue was his tax code.
 Because Liam's previous agency employer had not issued a P45 before his start date, his new employer placed him on an emergency tax code of 1257L M1.
-The “M1” suffix meant PAYE was calculating his tax on a month-one (non-cumulative) basis — treating each month independently rather than spreading his Personal Allowance cumulatively across the year.
+The “M1” suffix meant PAYE was calculating his tax on a month-one (non-cumulative) basis — read our emergency tax code guide for a full breakdown of how this works and what it costs.
+Treating each month independently rather than spreading his Personal Allowance cumulatively across the year.

 Liam logged in to his Personal Tax Account on GOV.UK and submitted his P46 details, confirming this was his only job and he had no other income.
 Within three weeks, HMRC issued his employer with the correct cumulative code of 1257L.
 On his next payslip, the PAYE system automatically recalculated his year-to-date position, and Liam received a £352 in-year refund covering the overpaid tax from his first two months.